dotnet/Open-XML-SDK/README.md

 > [!NOTE]
 >
-> [v3.0.0](https://www.nuget.org/packages/DocumentFormat.OpenXml/3.0.0) refactors and addresses some technical debt while retaining source compatibility as much as possible.
-You should be able to update your package and recompile with limited changes.
-However, binary compatibility was not a goal and will break that for some changes which are documented.
-PRs that introduced such changes are marked with a `breaking-change` label and were added to a list to help migrating to v3.0.0.
+> 3.0.0 introduced breaking changes and you should be able to update your package and recompile with limited changes.
+Please see the [v3.0.0 milestone](https://github.com/OfficeDev/Open-XML-SDK/milestone/1) for issues and PRs that were included.
->
-> Please see the [v3.0.0 milestone](https://github.com/OfficeDev/Open-XML-SDK/milestone/1) for issues and PRs that are included.
-For discussions, please join us at [this issue](https://github.com/OfficeDev/Open-XML-SDK/issues/1270).

 > [!IMPORTANT]